Tell Me When: Critical reception

-Several critics of the Octopus album, singled out 'Tell Me When' as a standout track.
-Dave Thompson of AllMusic said it echoes earlier material, likening it to 'Fascination' and 'Mirror Man'.
+Several critics of the Octopus album, singled out "Tell Me When" as a standout track.
+Dave Thompson of AllMusic said it echoes earlier material, likening it to "Fascination" and "Mirror Man".
 He went further, saying that "the real difference is found in the vignette-esque lyrics and the more complex vocals.
 And these slight changes make all the difference, turning synth dreams into techno club success."
 David Bauder of Associated Press called the song "splendid", and noted that it is a "shimmering melody, with Kraftwerk-like synthesizers and Phil Oakey's arch voice sweetened by his two female colleagues.
 It ranks with their best work."
 He added that it was the only song from the album "with any worth".
 Also Larry Flick from Billboard magazine was favourable, writing, "British synth-pop act that enjoyed a high profile during the '80s returns with a percolating swinger, which harkens back to its now-classic hits, 'Don't You Want Me' and 'Fascination'."
+He also named it a "disco-hooked number".
 Anderson Jones from Entertainment Weekly described it as "bubbly" and "radio-friendly", whilst calling the album "lackluster".
 In his weekly UK chart commentary, James Masterton said, "It may not be the biggest new hit of the week but it is certainly the most significant", concluding with that it is "sounding like typical Human League of old".
 Jennifer Nine from Melody Maker viewed it as "a brightly hopeful, wafer-thin compendium of standard League traits, including that pocket calculator-powered "funky" breakdown."